 They are cute, soft, cuddly and look nicer than standard dog toys.

-The KONG Cozie plush/cuddly dog toy range (on Amazon) is quite popular among dog owners, with KONG Cozie Dog Squeaky Toy (Marvin The Moose) (on Amazon) being popular.
+The KONG Cozie plush/cuddly dog toy range is quite popular among dog owners, with KONG Cozie Dog Squeaky Toy (Marvin The Moose) (on Amazon) being popular.

-Tell Me More About German Shepherd Chew Bones & Dog Bones
+Tell Me More About Chew Bones & Dog Toy Bones For German Shepherds

 Meaty bones from your local meat supplier can be a good and cheap option as chew bones and dog bones for your German Shepherd.